 - Purchase and work through either the Intuitive Eating Workbook or Intuitive Eating Workbook for Teens (find out where they are sold by clicking here)

 - Download any of these handouts provided by Student Wellness

 - Open your mind to all options of cooking and utilize microwaves on campus when bringing lunch from home and check out this microwave map for ISU

 One of the most popular programs available through Joyful Eating is Culinary Boot Camp, which takes place once or twice each year.
 This interactive program integrates several departments on campus to help students expand their cooking skills in a fun environment.
 The goal of the program is to improve food and nutrition beliefs, attitudes, and behaviors among college students.
 Information about registration for Culinary Boot Camp will be sent in a campus-wide email a month before registration opens.
 Stay tuned!

 We offer self-guided food, nutrition, and body image courses through Canvas.
-Check back in August for a link to register!
+Click the link here to register!